Featured in...

 You can take out an equity release scheme on freehold flats.
 Because you own the flat and the land it is built on, it is relatively straightforward to get equity release on the freehold flat.
 However, you will also need to own the leasehold.

-Can you get equity release on a leasehold flat?
+How about equity on a leasehold flat?

 It’s also possible to get an equity release scheme on some leasehold flats with some equity release lenders.
 The lender will consider how long you have left on your current lease before making a decision.
 They will also consider any ground rent charges and other clauses applicable when the property is to be sold on.